San Pedro de Atacama to Ollague

 5km Sandy track to Laguna Verde.
 After 5kms get to a signposted junction (GPS03) – straight to Licancabur, R to Polques.

-DETOUR TO LICANCABUR Go straight at junction GPS03 on an improved surface.
+DETOUR TO LICANCABUR Go straight at junction GPS03.
 After about 4kms there are some shelters near Laguna Verde.
 Possible to hide bikes here, or if it’s not windy, continue on the tough track for a few more kilometers towards the volcano.
 Just above where the track ends, there are some Inca ruins which provide shelter from the wind and thus make a good base camp from which you can make a day excursion to climb Licancabur.
 Return to the junction at GPS03 to continue to Polques.

 63km Junction GPS03.

 5km From GPS03 junction, turn north and descend the sandy track for a kilometre to cross the stream between Lagunas Blanca and Verde.
 There are lots of tracks around, but head northeast and about 4kms from the stream crossing you hit the main ‘road’ again.
-Again it’s sandy so pushing is required.
+Again it’s sandy.

 68km Rejoin the main road which has gone round the east shore of Laguna Blanca.